ruisater/ruisater.github.io/about/index.md

 This blog sets about to collect and present to the general public the diatribes, discourses and ideations of Rui Sater, man of letters.

 The term *oneirocriticon* has its origin in the Byzantine dust of History; in a volume from Antiquity, inside which is to be found a tipology of dreams, those elopements of the mind that both frighten and delight the human animal.
-Thus, this virtual locus is intended as a critical repository of civilization's dreams, albeit limited, this being a one-man show.

 <!--
 We shall discern the numerous faces of the Dream: in the folly, the doctrine, ambitions, hopes, fantasies, reveries, paradoxes, idealisms, paroxisms, fulgurations and alucinations of the human kind.
 We shall endeavour to unveil its spectres, its ghosts, vampires, parasites and other spiritual and intestinal hauntings; and we shall apply to such scourges venerable remedies: leeches, trepanations, enemas and harpoons.
 In between, we'll exercise in the reputed disciplines of hermeneutics, eschatology, hamartiology, and adoxography.